 Setback #10: You overslept and missed your workout time.
 You pride yourself on getting your workout in early, but when you accidentally oversleep, your workout plans go awry!

 Prevent It: All of us miss our alarms from time to time, but you can prevent this by doing a few things.
 First, set two alarms, such as a regular alarm clock and the alarm on your cell phone.
 In case your power goes out, the cell phone will work as your back-up.
 Also, don't keep your alarm clock by your bed, in arm's reach of hitting the snooze button.
 Set it across the room so that you actually have to get up and out of bed to turn it off.
-Because getting up and out of bed is always the hardest part, once you're up, turn on some lights and put on those workout clothes right away to start off your morning and workout right!
+Because getting up and out of bed is always the hardest part, once you're up, turn on some lights and put on those workout clothes right away to start off your morning and work out right!

 Setback #11: You have to travel.
 Whether it's for pleasure or business, travel plans can throw a wrench into even the most dedicated exercisers fitness plans.

 Prevent It: It's easy to let a trip, along with its unexpected layovers, lack of hotel gyms, or jam-packed travel schedule, to throw off your workout plans.
 That's why it's important to plan, plan, plan.
 Before you travel, come up with three workout options that you can do while gone.
 For example, pack a resistance band in your suitcase so that you do some strength moves no matter where you are.
-Pack a workout DVD that you can do on your laptop.
+Bookmark a few workouts that you can do on your laptop.
 Talk to the hotel concierge for help mapping out a walking or running route.
 And definitely pack work apparel and shoes (wearing them to travel in is an extra good idea, so that you're comfortable and can get some extra steps and walking in when you can).
 Then make a goal to work out every other day at the least.
 Staying fit while traveling just takes a little creativity, so plan ahead to prevent this fitness setback!

 Prevent It: By all means not every injury can be prevented, but, many of them can.
 The majority of exercise-related injuries can be chalked up to doing too much, too soon, too often.
 So make sure that you're wearing proper footwear for your physical activity; that you warm up and cool down properly, slowly build your workouts in terms of duration and intensity, and take at least one day a week off for active recovery.
 Always listen to and respect your body.
 It's the best way to stay injury free!